Hierarchical Mixing Architecture for Low-light RAW Image Enhancement: Experiments

-The quantitative results are reported in Tab.~\ref{table: sid} and Tab.~\ref{table: mcr}.
+\textbf{Quantitative Comparisons.} The quantitative results are reported in Tab.~\ref{table:sid} and Tab.~\ref{table:mcr}.
 Our method surpasses all previous approaches on most evaluation metrics.
 Specifically, on the SID Sony dataset, we achieve a 0.17 dB higher PSNR than the second-best method, CANS++, while using 1.3M fewer parameters.
 On the SID Fuji dataset, although the PSNR improvement is relatively modest, our method attains a 0.011 higher SSIM than CANS++.
 For the MCR dataset, our approach delivers substantial gains, outperforming CANS++ by 1.31 dB in PSNR and 0.008 in SSIM.
-In other words, our method achieves a 3.96\% PSNR increase while requiring only 73.5\% of the parameters used by CANS++.\\ To further validate the generalization capability of our model, we evaluated it—along with several prior methods—on the ELD dataset using pretrained weights from the SID Sony dataset.
-Two subsets of ELD, Sony and Nikon, were tested, and the results are summarized in Tab.~\ref{tab:eld}.
-On the Sony subset, our method outperforms CANS++ in PSNR and achieves comparable SSIM.
-On the Nikon subset, our method also surpasses CANS++ in both PSNR and SSIM, while maintaining performance comparable to DNF in SSIM.
-On average, compared to the second-best method, our approach yields 0.11 dB higher PSNR on the ELD Sony subset and 0.18 dB higher PSNR on the ELD Nikon subset.
+In other words, our method achieves a 3.96\% PSNR increase while requiring only 73.5\% of the parameters used by CANS++.